MicrosoftLearning/mslearn-cosmosdb-mongodb-vcore/Instructions/04-vector-search.md

 > Make sure you have the necessary environment variables in your **.env** file before running the application.

 > [!NOTE]
-> Make sure you have the v-Core-based Azure Cosmos DB for MongoDB account firewall rules set to allow access from your current public IP address.
+> Make sure you have the vCore-based Azure Cosmos DB for MongoDB account firewall rules set to allow access from your current public IP address.

 1. **Launch the Application**: Navigate to the root directory of your project in the integrated terminal within Visual Studio Code.
 To start the application, enter the following commands.